myr0nl/EvacuationHub/README.md

 ![React](https://img.shields.io/badge/react-19.2.0-blue.svg)
 ![Flask](https://img.shields.io/badge/flask-3.0.0-blue.svg)

+**AI was used to generate documentation, cleanup code, and write comments in the code.**

 **See the full scope of disasters.
 Navigate to safety.**

 A real-time disaster tracking and navigation platform combining crowdsourced reports with 8 trusted official data sources to help users monitor, assess, and evacuate during emergencies.